Introduction

 The Landscape of NK Cells in CCLM Progression

-The differences in infiltrated NK cells between tumor-adjacent tissues and tumor tissues suggest that the dynamic remodeling of NK cells may play an important role in CCLM progression.
-To further understand the landscape of NK cells in the CCLM microenvironments, NK cells were selected, and unsupervised clustering analysis was performed.
-Eight NK cell subtypes were thus identified (Fig. 4A).
+Considering the differences in infiltrated NK cells between tumor-adjacent tissues and tumor tissues as well as colon cancer with and without metastasis, we further focused on NK cells to explore the detailed difference of NK subgroups in the CCLM microenvironments.
+Unsupervised clustering analysis of NK cells was thus performed and Eight NK cell subtypes were thus identified (Fig. 4A).
 Combining the highly variable features of each NK cluster (Fig. 4B) and CIBERSORT-reported canonical NK cell markers (Fig. 4C and D), NK cells were classified into three cell types, including activated NK cells identified by the expression of KIR2DL4, GPR183, GRP171, CD69, and IFNG, resting NK cells marked by GZMK, TTC38, CD160, and PLEKNF1, and the other NK cells of which no characteristic gene was identified.
 Although all three NK cell subtypes were presented in primary colon tumors, adjacent normal colon tissues, liver metastasis tumors, and lymph nodes (Fig. 4E), the infiltration grade for each of these NK cell subsets was significantly different.
 At the individual sample level, considerable variability was observed in the NK cell subset composition.
 Where serial samples were available from individual patients, the expression of resting NK cells increased, whereas that of activated NK cells decreased during disease progression (Fig. 4F and G).
 Additionally, using the paired primary colon tumor, adjacent normal colon tissues, and liver metastasis tumor samples, we observed that the gradient of the resting NK cells increased, whereas the gradient of the activated NK cells decreased (Fig. 4H).

 Characterization and Developmental Course of Differential Subsets of NK Cells in CCLM